 In other words, Standard & Poor's appears to consider that Aurizon Network is subject to greater fundamental credit risk exposure than the regulated energy networks.
-The gearing benchmark for Aurizon Network is 55 per cent, which is below the 60 per cent benchmark applied to regulated energy businesses, which would provide some compensation for its narrower customer base, and its exposure to the global competitiveness of the Queensland export coal industry.
+The gearing benchmark applied to Aurizon Network is 55 per cent, which is an assumption based on the benchmark previously applied.
+This gearing is below the benchmark 60 per cent benchmark gearing applied to regulated energy businesses, which would provide some compensation for its narrower customer base, and its exposure to the global competitiveness of the Queensland export coal industry.

 In Table 3.1 we have estimated the credit metrics implied in Aurizon Network's submission to the Authority, which indicate an average FFO/Interest cover of 3.19, and an average FFO/Debt of 14 per cent for 2013-14.
 The estimates are based on applying 55 per cent gearing, and applying the higher cost of debt assumption (6.56 per cent) in Aurizon Network's range.
-We have also estimated several 'low case' scenarios that apply the 5.94 per cent cost of debt estimated in this report by following the extrapolated Bloomberg methodology, and assumed falls of 5 to 15 per cent in forecast revenues.29 Most of these scenarios would result in weaker credit metrics: an average FFO/Interest cover of 3.27 to 2.82 and an FFO/Debt ratio of 13.1 per cent to 10.5 per cent.
+We have also estimated several 'low case' scenarios that apply the 5.94 per cent cost of debt estimated in this report by following the extrapolated Bloomberg methodology, and assumed falls of 5 to 15 per cent in forecast revenues.30 Most of these scenarios would result in weaker credit metrics: an average FFO/Interest cover of 3.27 to 2.82 and an FFO/Debt ratio of 13.1 per cent to 10.5 per cent.